jakesgordon/rack-rabbit/README.md

 ## Summary

-Building an SOA with rabbitMQ ?
-Use RackRabbit for:

-  * Hosting a cluster of worker processes that...
-  * ... subscribe to a queue/exchange
-  * ... convert incoming messages into a suitable Rack environment
-  * ... call your Rack app to handle the message
-  * ... publish a reply back to the original caller (if `reply_to` was provided)

-RackRabbit supports a variety of messaging patterns:

-  * Synchronous Request/Response _(e.g. GET/POST/PUT/DELETE)_
-  * Asynchronous Worker queue    _(e.g. ENQUEUE)_
-  * Asynchronous PubSub          _(e.g. PUBLISH)_

 What Unicorn does for HTTP services, RackRabbit can do for hosting AMQP services, and more:

 |                                      | HTTP            | AMQP                  |